Thetin-homocysteine S-methyltransferase

-Thus, the two substrates of this enzyme are dimethylsulfonioacetic acid and L-homocysteine, whereas its two products are S-methylthioglycolic acid and L-methionine.
+The two substrates of this enzyme are sulfobetaine and L-homocysteine.
+A methyl group is transferred and the products are (methylthio)acetic acid and L-methionine.

 This enzyme belongs to the family of transferases, specifically those transferring one-carbon group methyltransferases.
 The systematic name of this enzyme class is dimethylsulfonioacetic acid:L-homocysteine S-methyltransferase.
 Other names in common use include dimethylthetin-homocysteine methyltransferase, and thetin-homocysteine methylpherase.